menchelab/StringEx/README.md

 # StringEx

-This extension enables the upload and analysis of STRING networks on the VRNetzer platform.
-In combination with the [StringApp](https://apps.cytoscape.org/apps/stringapp) and [VRNetzerApp](https://github.com/menchelab/STRING-VRNetzer/blob/main/cytoscapeApp/VRNetzerApp/target/VRNetzerApp-1.0.0.jar) created for the widely used software [Cytoscape](https://cytoscape.org/), this extension allows for easy access to STRING networks on the VRNetzer platform.
+This extension enables the upload and analysis of STRING networks within the VRNetzer platform.
+In combination with the [StringApp](https://apps.cytoscape.org/apps/stringapp) and [VRNetzerApp](https://github.com/menchelab/STRING-VRNetzer/blob/main/VRNetzerApp/target/VRNetzerApp-1.0.0.jar) created for the widely used software [Cytoscape](https://cytoscape.org/), this extension allows for easy access to STRING networks on the VRNetzer platform.

-Furthermore, in combination with the [VRNetzerApp](https://github.com/menchelab/STRING-VRNetzer/blob/main/cytoscapeApp/VRNetzerApp/target/VRNetzerApp-1.0.0.jar) it allows to upload any network prepared in Cytoscape.
+Furthermore, in combination with the [VRNetzerApp](https://github.com/menchelab/STRING-VRNetzer/blob/main/cytoscapeApp/VRNetzerApp/target/VRNetzerApp-1.0.0.jar) it allows to upload or send any network prepared in Cytoscape to the VRNetzer platform.
+Through the utilization of the [CyREST](https://apps.cytoscape.org/apps/cyrest) API, a sub-set of a large-scale VRNetzer project can be send to a running Cytoscape session.

 ## Installation